DaddyMcQueen/MNIST_DIGIT_RECOGNITION/README.txt

- This is a deep neural network that can be trained to recognize the handwritten digits from the MNIST dataset with a ~90% accuracy
+ This is a deep neural network that can be trained to recognize the handwritten digits from the MNIST dataset

+ Tncluded is a pickel that can be imported and will recognize the testing data with a 94.45% accuracy.
+It is a nn with 2 hidden layers of 16 neurons that was trianed for 3000 epochs.
+During this training it peaked at 95.4% accuracy at ~1700 epochs

  It still needs the following:
- - add graphics / ease of use
- - add input for user to draw digit and have network predict it
+ - fix drawing nn for user input
+   - the nn has a very low accuracy on user input data -likely because the nn relies on the low values to recognize edges

  Version: 10-23-2020
 #--------------------------------------------#